TannSan/symfony-console-marvel-api-searcher/README.md

 # symfony-console-marvel-api-searcher
 This PHP appliction uses the Symfony Console & Guzzle to search the Marvel API for comics, events, series and stories related to a character.
-It gives you the option to export the to 40 results as a CSV file.
+It gives you the option to export the to 40 results as a CSV file.  **Requires PHP 7.1.3 or greater.**

 Access to the Marvel API is free and requires registration with your email address: https://developer.marvel.com/

 [Data provided by Marvel. © 2018 MARVEL](http://marvel.com)

+## Installation
+1. Clone this repository: `git clone https://github.com/TannSan/symfony-console-marvel-api-searcher.git`
+2. Create your .env file in the project root.
+There is a template file included called `.env.example`
+3. Set your private and public keys in the .env file
+4. Download dependancies: `composer update`

 ## Usage
 The syntax is: